 Film credits for the RTÉ CO include Albert Nobbs by Brian Byrne, recently appointed as the orchestra's first Artist in Residence.
 The soundtrack saw Byrne announced as Discovery of the Year at the 2012 World Soundtrack Awards and won the IFTA for Original Score.
 The song Lay Your Head Down from the film, performed by Sinéad O'Connor and the RTÉ CO, earned a Golden Globe nomination and won Best Original Song in the World Soundtrack Awards.
 Other film work includes Byrne's The Island, Irish Destiny by Mícheál Ó Súilleabháin and The League of Gentlemen's Apocalypse by Joby Talbot.
 The RTÉ CO recently recorded music for Patrick Cassidy's score to Calvary and Byrne's soundtrack to indie film The Queen of Carthage, featuring rising star Shiloh Fernandez.

 The RTÉ CO recorded Brian Byrne's first classical album, with artists including Nicola Benedetti and Danielle de Niese.
 Tales from the Walled City was released on Decca in 2012.

 A recent engagement of the RTÉ CO has been the development of a popular series of film screenings with live performance of the orchestral score.
 Highlights have included performing Howard Shore's scores live to all three epic films in the Lord of the Rings trilogy, The Fellowship of the Ring in the Bord Gáis Energy Theatre in 2011, The Two Towers in The O2 Arena, Dublin in 2012 and The Return of the King in The O2 Arena in 2013.
 In April 2013 the RTÉ CO performed the Irish première screening of Singin' in the Rain with orchestra, introduced by Patricia Ward Kelly, wife of the late Gene Kelly.

 On top of all that, the RTÉ CO has featured in recent years as the 'house orchestra' on RTÉ TV's The Late Late Show, including for the show's 50th celebrations in 2012.
-In 2012 the RTÉ CO and its Principal Conductor, David Brophy, featured in Instrumental, a reality TV programme on RTÉ One.
-Most recently, in August 2013, the orchestra performed with the finalists of RTÉ One's The Hit at The O2, Dublin.
+In 2012 the RTÉ CO featured in Instrumental, a reality TV programme on RTÉ One.
+The orchestra performed with the finalists of RTÉ One's The Hit at The O2, Dublin in August 2013.